 Meanwhile, akazu, which uses sake lees, was cheaper than rice vinegar.
 Vinegar was a crucial ingredient in sushi, which prevented spoilage and food poisoning at the time without advanced refrigeration.

 During the Edo period, sushi was cheap fast food sold by mobile street vendors.
-The nigiri sushi was pre-made, and diners would pick out which ones to eat.
-The proliferation of sushi’s popularity across the country was thanks to akazu, the main choice of vinegar for Edomae sushi.
+The nigiri sushi was pre-made, and diners would choose which to eat.
+The proliferation of sushi’s popularity across the country was thanks to akazu, the primary choice of vinegar for Edomae sushi.

 Akazu – Post-WWII and Its Comeback

 The reddish-brown appearance of sushi rice alarmed diners, reminding them of moldy rice, and sushi chefs were forced to switch from akazu to rice vinegar.
 However, rice vinegar lacks the richness and sweetness of akazu.
-Thus, the current technique of adding sugar to sushi vinegar came to be.
+Thus, the current technique of adding sugar to sushi vinegar appeared.

 Fortunately, akazu has been making a comeback in recent years, both domestically and abroad, as a new way of preparing sushi rice.
-The use of akazu is said to be revived by Sushiro, a popular Kaiten Sushi chain in 2018 when they introduced a menu featuring akashari (sushi rice made with red vinegar).
-More restaurants have started to incorporate red vinegar into their own blend of vinegar.
-But it’s expensive and tricky to get the right balance, which is why you don’t see every sushi chef using it.
+Akazu was revived by Sushiro, a popular Kaiten Sushi chain, in 2018 when they introduced a menu featuring akashari (sushi rice made with red vinegar).
+More restaurants have started incorporating red vinegar into their blend of vinegar.
+But getting the right balance is expensive and tricky, so you don’t see every sushi chef using it.

 Sushi Restaurants that use Akazu

-Curious to try Edomae-style sushi or akashari (red shari)?
-In Tokyo, you can check out Michelin-starred sushi restaurants, but take note that not every restaurant features the menu.
+Are you curious to try Edomae-style sushi or akashari (red shari)?
+In Tokyo, you can check out Michelin-starred sushi restaurants, but not every restaurant features the menu.